Database administration: The impact of IT and cloud automation

 Newer technologies such as Stratavia's Data Palette suite and GridApp Systems Clarity have begun to increase the automation of databases causing the reduction of database related tasks.
 However at best this only reduces the amount of mundane, repetitive activities and does not eliminate the need for DBAs.
 The intention of DBA automation is to enable DBAs to focus on more proactive activities around database architecture, deployment, performance and service level management.

 Every database requires a database owner account that can perform all schema management operations.
 This account is specific to the database and cannot log into Data Director.
 You can add database owner accounts after database creation.
 Data Director users must log in with their database-specific credentials to view the database, its entities, and its data or to perform database management tasks.
 Database administrators and application developers can manage databases only if they have appropriate permissions and roles granted to them by the organization administrator.
 The permissions and roles must be granted on the database group or on the database, and they only apply within the organization in which they are granted.

 Learning database administration

 There are several education institutes that offer professional courses, including late-night programs, to allow candidates to learn database administration.
-Also, DBMS vendors such as Oracle, Microsoft and IBM offer certification programs to help companies to hire qualified DBA practitioners.
+DBMS vendors such as Oracle, Microsoft and IBM offer certification programs to help companies to hire qualified DBA practitioners.
 College degree in Computer Science or related field is helpful but not necessarily a prerequisite.